 Competition in the markets for enterprise networks and voice and data communications products is intense.
 Our ability to compete with other manufacturers and marketers of these products depends primarily on our engineering, OEM/ODM relationships, manufacturing, and marketing skills; the price, quality and reliability of our products; our delivery and service capabilities; and our control of operating expenses.
 Our JDL subsidiary experiences intense competition from other providers of IT products and services.
 We have experienced, and anticipate continuing to experience, pricing pressures from our customers as well as our competitors.
 The markets we serve are characterized by rapid technological advances and evolving industry standards.
 These markets can be significantly affected by new product introductions and marketing activities of industry participants.
-Some of our current competitors may be able to identify new markets and develop new products that are superior to those we develop.
+Some of our current competitors and potential competitors have greater financial, technological, manufacturing, marketing, and personnel resources than we possess.
+These current and future competitors may be able to identify new markets and develop new products that are superior to those we develop.
 They may also adapt new technologies faster, devote greater resources to research and development, promote products more aggressively, and price products more competitively.
 We cannot ensure that competition will not intensify or that we will be able to compete effectively in the markets in which we compete.